AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

 ## Integration test database

-By default, for every integration test run, the test framework installs a fresh Magento test database.
+By default, for every integration test run, the test framework installs a fresh test database.

 <InlineAlert variant="warning" />

-Do not use the same database as the real Magento instance.
+Do not use the same database as the real Commerce instance.
 Any data, such as products, customers, orders, and everything else, will be lost!

 For safety reasons, it is recommended to use a dedicated database user for running the tests.
 That database user should not have access to any other databases.
 Here are examples of SQL commands that create a test database and a dedicated test user account: